Corporate events for Corporate Advisory services

-Defined benefit (DB) pension schemes can be one of the largest stakeholders of a company and their size and risks are rarely publicly disclosed.
+Defined benefit (DB) pension schemes can be one of the largest stakeholders of a company and the scale of the underlying obligations and risks are rarely publicly available.
 Understanding and managing the true position of the scheme can unlock value in a corporate deal.

 We appointed Cardano as our sponsor covenant adviser to engage in a cross-border and highly complex M&A process where multiple stakeholders held differing viewpoints.
 Their work, in conjunction with the trustee advisers, included pre- and post-transaction covenant analysis, entity priority modelling and an assessment of and advice around moral hazard issues.
 I found their work exemplary and would not hesitate to recommend them to anyone else in a similar situation.Andrew Nelson, Chief Financial Officer, Amey